-All trading activities related to money and capital markets are in accordance with the internally recognized measure of Value at Risk (VaR) method, which is also used by the Group to gauge changing market conditions.
+All trading activities related to money and capital markets are in accordance with the internally recognised measure of Value at Risk (VaR) method, which is also used by the Group to gauge changing market conditions.
 These VaR analysis are adequately supported by scenario analysis and stress tests.
+Trading book is held for the purpose of supporting client driven activities.
+Market risk is managed in accordance with Board of Directors approved limits.